en_USEnglish

 Adapting test pipelines

-Using Cypress in development environments
+Using Cypress in Development Environments

-Cypress can also be used in development environments to facilitate manual testing and rapid problem identification.
+Cypress can also be used in development environments to facilitate manual testing and rapid issue identification.
 You can run Cypress tests locally on your development machine to quickly validate new features or bug fixes.

 Data management in tests

 Data management is an important aspect of end-to-end testing.
-Cypress offers several features to help you manage data efficiently in your tests.
+Cypress offers several features to help you efficiently manage data in your tests.

 Creating test data